ibm-cloud-docs/vpc/vpn-onprem-aws.md

 # Connecting to an AWS peer
 {: #aws-config}

-You can use {{site.data.keyword.cloud}} {{site.data.keyword.vpn_vpc_short}} to securely connect your VPC to an on-premises network through a VPN tunnel.
-This topic provides guidance about how to configure your AWS VPN gateway to connect to {{site.data.keyword.vpn_vpc_short}}.
+You can use IBM Cloud VPN Gateway for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
+This topic provides guidance about how to configure your AWS VPN gateway to connect to VPN Gateway for VPC.
 {: shortdesc}

 Because AWS requires PFS to be enabled in Phase 2, you must create a custom IPsec policy to replace the default policy for the VPN in your VPC.
 See [Creating an IPsec policy](/docs/vpc?topic=vpc-creating-ipsec-policy) for more details.
 {: important}

-When the AWS VPN receives a connection request from {{site.data.keyword.vpn_vpc_short}}, AWS VPN uses IPsec Phase 1 parameters to establish a secure connection and authenticate the {{site.data.keyword.vpn_vpc_short}} gateway.
+When the AWS VPN receives a connection request from VPN Gateway for VPC, AWS VPN uses IPsec Phase 1 parameters to establish a secure connection and authenticate the {{site.data.keyword.vpn_vpc_short}} gateway.
 Then, if the security policy permits the connection, the AWS VPN establishes the tunnel by using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.

 Read [VPN gateway limitations](/docs/vpc?topic=vpc-vpn-limitations) before continuing to connect to your on-premises peer.
-{:note}
+{: note}

 To support these functions, the following general configuration steps must be performed on the AWS VPN: